Moving to Brighton | A Complete Guide to Life by the Sea

 We can.
 Short term or medium term storage is easy to add and we can load directly to storage and then redeliver when the keys are ready.
 We will label everything clearly so it is simple to find essentials later.
 We are partnered with Big Yellow Storage Brighton and recommend booking your unit directly with them, whether you need secure storage for a single day or for up to ten years.

-Do you help students and first time movers?
+Do you help students and first time movers relocating to Brighton?

 Yes.
 We regularly help students and first time movers with smaller loads, flexible timing and simple packing advice.
 We can also point you to local donation and reuse options to keep costs down and reduce waste.